This post is about Radio City Christmas Spectacular, how to get tickets, available discounts, and other tips.

 HOW MUCH ARE CHRISTMAS SPECTACULAR TICKETS?

-In 2023, the show runs from November 17 to January 1.
+2024 dates are yet to be announced.
+Last year, the show ran from November 17 to January 1.

 Normally, tickets on sale through StubHub will run you anywhere from $100 midweek for mezzanine (and some orchestra) seating to nearly $200 for premium seating for most of the month of November.